mroth/scmpuff/README.md

 ### How does it compare with scm_breeze?

+The short version: it does less, but what it does it should do faster and more reliably.

+The longer version...
 There are a number of notable features we don't have (on purpose):

  - Design Asset Management.
- - Keyboard "shortcuts".
+ - Keyboard combinations.
  - File indexing/search.
- - Pretty much anything beyond numeric filename substitution.
+ - ...Pretty much anything beyond numeric filename substitution.

 There are also some philosophical differences that underpin the design: